 Witnesses of the event report that they heard shouting, and not just from the victim.
 They reported that people were shouting for the train to be stopped because of the woman being caught in the door.
 There are also reports of people banging on the train to get the attention of officials controlling it.

 Matt Haney is a supervisor from San Francisco District 6 stated that this isn’t the first time there have been problems with train doors.
 He stated that he’s even had complaints from employees about them.
-Mr. Haney thinks that the sensors on the doors should be replaced or that there needs to be some other way for the door to detect someone was there.
-He also stated that it was his belief that the SFMTA was aware of the issue and were concerned about it.
+Mr. Haney thinks that the sensors on the doors should be replaced or that there needs to be some other way for the door to detect someone who was there.
+He also stated that it was his belief that the SFMTA was aware of the issue and was concerned about it.

 The victim hasn’t been identified.
 Because she was hurt by a train operated by the City of San Francisco, the big question is can she sue the city for her injury?
 Suing a city or a city agency can be done, but there are often several hoops that the victim must jump through.
 Because of this, it is often easier for a victim of a personal injury involving a city-owned or managed property or transportation to work with an experienced personal injury attorney who understands how to successfully negotiate or litigate a claim against the entity.